lianaak/MDFEND-Weibo21-ReproducibilityStudy/README.md

-# A Reproducibility Study
+# Investigation of Reproducibility
-## of MDFEND: Multi-domain Fake News Detection
+## on 'MDFEND: Multi-domain Fake News Detection'
 This is a reproducibility study of the paper [**MDFEND: Multi-domain Fake News Detection**](https://dl.acm.org/doi/abs/10.1145/3459637.3482139) by Nan Q, Cao J, Zhu Y, et al.

 The goal of this reproducibility study is to assess the validity of the results presented in the original paper by